Lilianada/Klark/README.md

    **Metrics:**
    - Total Employees
-   - Total Leave
+   - Total Customers
    - Invoice Overview
-   - Task Summary
+   - Task Summary (see all tasks)
+   - Reminders (see all reminders)

    **Quick Actions:**
+   - Create Invoice
+    - Add New Employee
+    - Add New Task
+    - Set Reminder
-   - Clock In/Out
+   - Clock In/Out (for employees to track their work hours)
-   - Tasks (Manage tasks and today’s meeting)
-   - Reminders (Set and manage reminders)

    **Employee & Task Actions:**
    - Create Employee